finbourne/lusid-sdk-csharp/sdk/docs/MarketContextSuppliers.md

 # Lusid.Sdk.Model.MarketContextSuppliers
 It is possible to control which supplier is used for a given asset class.
+This field is deprecated in favour of market data rules, which subsumes its functionality.

 ## Properties